 Plaintiffs’ petitions relied on the earlier Edgewood and West Orange-Cove cases and claimed that although the school district plaintiffs vary in size and location, they receive inequitable funding under the current system and their school children and taxpayers suffer adverse consequences.
 Some plaintiffs alleged that Texas school funding does not align with the number of students from lower socio-economic backgrounds and under serves students learning English and students with disabilities.

-The trial concluded in 2013, with State District Court Judge Dietz declaring that the Texas school funding system violates the Texas Constitution.
+The trial concluded in early 2013, with State District Court Judge Dietz declaring that the Texas school funding system violates the Texas Constitution.
 The court also ruled against two sets of charter intervenors, who asked for unlimited charters, among other changes.
+Judge Dietz pointed out the state’s self-defeating approach in demanding schools meet higher standards but refusing to provide the funds necessary for teachers, teacher training, technology, and tutoring for students who are trying to reach the standards.

 In 2006, plaintiff interveners revived a longstanding case, U.S. v.
 Texas, alleging that the State was not meeting its obligations under the EEOA to educate EL students.
 In 2010, the 5th Circuit Court of Appeals found that the evidence presented at trial did not establish that students’ rights were violated or that the state caused the claimed violation.
 The 5th Circuit remanded the case, instructing the trial court to determine "the cause of [EL] student failure and how best to remedy it."
 Recognizing "that [EL secondary] student performance is alarming," the court stated that joining local school districts as defendants on remand would allow the court to better determine which entities may be liable for violating the rights of EL students under the EEOA.